KMTS Basketball: LADY DEMONS STUMBLE; GLENWOOD BOYS CRUISE PAST HUSKIES

 Despite more turnovers than they’d committed in any of their last eight games, the Glenwood girls took a 33-31 lead into the final quarter of the first-place showdown with Battle Mountain.
 The Huskies’ 1-3-1 zone was giving the visitors fits as the Demon guards continually dribbled into traps, short-circuiting Glenwood’s improving inside game, and the outside shooting couldn’t bail them out.
 Battle Mountain’s Audrey Teague shadowed the Demons’ state-leading 3-point shooter, Emily Worline, everywhere she went, resulting in just a 2-for-6 night for the senior, who had hit 9-of-23 in Glenwood’s 55-44 loss to the Huskies in January.

 Meanwhile, Battle Mountain and Gabriela Caballero were having success beyond the arc.
 Early in the third quarter, the Huskies had connected on 7-of-14 three-point tries, with Caballero making 3-of-5, and held a 30-25 lead.
-Worline then connected on her only two long-distance shots of the game, pulling Glenwood into a 31-31 tie and Ashley Barragan’s crisp entry pass to Sequoia Kellogg led to a bank shot and the two-point leading going into the last quarter.
+Worline then sank her only two long-distance shots of the game, pulling Glenwood into a 31-31 tie, and Ashley Barragan’s crisp entry pass to Sequoia Kellogg led to a bank shot and the two-point leading going into the last quarter.

 Worline’s 12 led Glenwood with Qwynn Massie and Ximena Gutierrez adding eight and Yellico 6.
 Pennington and Caballero combined for 25, making 8-of-17 three-pointers.
 Glenwood made just 14-of-52 shots and wound up with 24 turnovers, the highest total since committing 25 in a one-sided win over Rifle, January 11.